Medicine Summer Schools

 Unparalleled academic programmes

-I learned of the Immerse Education programme from a friend’s mother who thought it would be something that I would be interested in – she was 100%, right.
-I looked at the essay competition and it seemed like an incredible opportunity, so I applied, and got a partial scholarship, and here I am!
+I looked at the essay competition and it seemed like an incredible opportunity, so I applied for the essay competition, got a partial scholarship, and here I am!

 About the Immerse Medicine Summer School